Silzinc/circuits_simulator/README.md

 # Circuits simulator

 An algorithm to emulate a certain class of electronical analogical circuits written in Rust.
+This will also serve as a backend for my electronics simulation software [`asce`](https://github.com/Silzinc/asce).

 ## Installation